APIs Device to Cloud Send and receive IoT data

 • Which LwM2M-Objects does your LwM2M-Device support?

-• Which LwM2M-Ressources are could you READ, which LwM2M-Resources could you WRITE?
+• Which LwM2M-Resources are could you READ, which LwM2M-Resources could you WRITE?

 • What’s the main use-case of the device?